BoomDAO/unity-template/README.md

 ## UNITY TEMPLATE

-A **Unity Template** with all the necessary code for integration with the **World Protocol** on the Internet Computer blockchain.
+This **Unity Template** has all the necessary code for integration with the **World Protocol** on the Internet Computer blockchain.
 Features include on-chain login authentication, payments, minting, burning, action system, entity datastore, white-label shop, and white-label NFT marketplace.
 We designed this template to streamline the blockchain game-building process, so that game developers can focus on crafting fun and enjoyable gameplay.

-Deploy a game **World** canister using our [Game Launcher](launcher.boomdao.xyz) website, configure your World's rules directly from the website, download the Unity Template and edit it to call your World canister.
+Deploy a game **World** canister using our [Game Launcher](launcher.boomdao.xyz) website, configure your World's rules directly from the website, download this Unity Template and edit it to call your World canister.
 Boom.
 You now have a fully on-chain game.

 ## TECH DOCUMENTATION